Animation — Advanced Creature Animation Course

 Fix:

-Mistake 3: Stiff Spine and Torso in Quadruped Animation
+Quadruped Animation Mistake #3: Stiff Spine and Torso

 The spine is the engine of a quadruped’s motion.
 A rigid torso prevents energy from flowing naturally, making movements robotic.
 Many beginners key the torso in blocks or keep all controls on the same frame, which kills the subtle arcs and waves that make a creature feel alive.
 Without a flexible spine, even a perfectly timed gait can feel mechanical.